Huawei FreeClip 2

 • Neither product has RGB lighting.

-• Both products have stereo speakers.
+• Both products feature stereo speakers.

-• Neither product has UV light.
+• Neither product has a UV light.

-• Both products charge in 1 hour.
+• Both products have a charge time of 1 hour.

 • Both products have a rechargeable battery.

-• Both products have a battery level indicator.
+• Both products feature a USB Type-C connection.

 • Both products support fast charging.